City

 Do you need a car in Long Island City, NY?

-Having a car in Long Island City, NY, can be very helpful.
-The city has public transportation, but a car offers more flexibility and convenience for commuting and running errands.
+Having a car can be very helpful in Long Island City, NY.
+The area is well-served by public transportation, but a car offers flexibility and convenience, especially for longer commutes or running errands.

 What is the job market like in Long Island City, NY?